-Do you want some inspiration to find some great hikes … look no further.
+Do you want some inspiration for some great New Zealand walks … look no further.

-With the days getting longer and warmer I thought I would re-post a blog about some of my favourite walks around the Central Plateau region in the North Island.
+With the days getting longer I thought I would re-post a blog about some of my favourite New Zealand walks around the Central Plateau region in the North Island.
 While the Tongariro Crossing is touted as one of the best day walks in the world (and it is incredible) there are many others walks in and around Mt Ruapehu and Tongariro.

 In addition, here is a link to a really comprehensive list of walks all over New Zealand.
 I love it because the walks are categorised by duration, from one day to multiple days and the fitness levels are rated from easy, to moderate and challenging.

 If you are not sure how to organise one of these walks, give New Zealand Travel Organisers a call and they’ll help you out.